craftercms/docs/source/system-administrators/activities/kubernetes/studio-clustering-with-kubernetes-deployment.rst

       service "authoring-service" deleted
       statefulset.apps "authoring" deleted

-Shutting down the nodes one by one allows for a graceful shutdown of the embedded database cluster.
+Shutting down the nodes one by one allows for a graceful shutdown of the cluster.
 The ``cascade`` flag allows killing the pods (shutting down the nodes) one by one.
 Remember to set the ``cascade`` flag to ``false``, otherwise it will kill both pods at the same time.

 The next step is to terminate the pods one by one.
 Terminate one pod first.
 Make sure the pod has completely terminated, then terminate the remaining pod.